wilsonmar/wilsonmar.github.io/_posts/2020-05-09-github-actions.md

    Even free accounts get up to 20 concurrent jobs.
 40 for those who pay $4 a month.
    Each team gets 60 jobs at a time.

-   PROTIP: Have separate dedicated test job to separate build from test details.

 1. Workflows are <strong>triggered</strong> by events in or outside GitHub or at a scheduled time.

    Actions are individual steps within a workflow, executed from the new "Actions" tab that now appears on all GitHub repositories.

-   Individual actions combine into a job.
+   Several actions can combine into a job.

-   Templates or customize actions
+   <strong>Templates</strong> or customize actions

 1. Workflows are run by <strong>Runners</strong> within a GitHub hosted environment or a self-hosted environment.

-   A <strong>job matrix</strong> can generate a maximum of 256 jobs per workflow run.
+   PROTIP: A <strong>job matrix</strong> can generate a maximum of 256 jobs per workflow run.
    This limit also applies to self-hosted runners.

 1. PROTIP: Protect the master branch so it can't be inadvertently deleted or broken.